Mossie93/qa-factories-training/README.md

 More reading
 ---------------
-- There is separate readme - my own, sghort FactoryGirl tutorial hidden in the `spec/factories` directory.
+- There is separate readme - my own, sghort FactoryGirl tutorial hidden in the `spec` directory.

 TODO
 ---------------